rschuetzler/latex-icis-template/README.markdown

 \shorttitle{}     % Give this document a short title (8 words or fewer)
 \track{}          % Indicate which track this will go to.
 ```

+### Incomplete tasks
+* Get BibLaTeX to comply with the MISQ citation style